rashkopetrov/img-optimize/README-INSTALLATION.md

 **Method 3** : Add an alias to the script in /usr/local/bin

-With this method img-optimize can be used by all users
+With this method img-optimize can be used by all users.

 ```bash
 sudo ln -s $HOME/.img-optimize/optimize.sh /usr/local/bin/img-optimize